 .."Certain activities become part of my personality and I feel like I need to keep it (hard training).
 The importance I place on what others say..
 It affects me a lot"..
 Juliette

 Get two or more compulsively driven exercisers together and what happens?
 From what I've seen they become each others enabler.
 I've done this myself.

 I remember one ride in particular.
-This was back in the 1980's (which may as well be the 1800's! getting a little grey now).
+This was back in the 1980's.
 I had just finished a typical long Sunday ride with the club.
 As usual I hammered the hills, threw in some hard pulls, and sucked wheel when I felt spent.

 After 5 hours or so of road riding I was knackered.
 Done.
 I'm relaxing at home and I get a call, "hey Cris, wan't to go for a short one to spin this crap out of our legs?".

 My first thought was no way, I can barely walk.
 "Come on, it'll be an easy one, just an hour or so".

 The truth?
 I felt like I had to go.
 I had to "man up".
 The second ride was crap and I was toast for over a week.
 I didn't need the extra ride and it took it's toll on my body, and hurt me emotionally too.
 I entered overreaching.
 Was it a good idea to associate a ride that harmed my fitness as a positive thing?
 Is this a good perspective to nurture?
 No, I was in conflict.
 My club mate assigned value to the extra ride, it destroyed both of us, but we both bought into the idea that’s what we had to do to be “good”.
 Really?
 Feeling this bad, and dreading getting on the bike is what is expected of me?
 No, this sentiment isn’t held by all people all the time.
 We’re supposed to have fun out there and often do, for sure.